-Whiterose Blackmans Solicitors are Commonly once there is a conviction (after trial or a guilty plea) the prosecution will seek a Confiscation Order.
+Commonly, once there is a conviction (ie: after a trial or a guilty plea) the prosecution will seek a Confiscation Order.
 A Confiscation Order does not always only affect the individual in question and we are regularly instructed to act for connected third parties too.

-Our solicitors are experienced in dealing with confiscation cases from the initial application through to enforcement.
+Our Criminal Law Solicitors in Leeds are experienced in dealing with confiscation cases from the initial application through to enforcement.

-In certain offences the prosecution can say that your wealth has come from a criminal lifestyle and apply to the court to confiscate assets you own.
+In certain offences, the prosecution can say that your assets are a result of a criminal lifestyle and can apply to the court to confiscate them.
 This can include your home, cars, and bank accounts.
-If you do not have the funds to pay it then you can be sent to prison in default of payment and still owe the money.
+If you do not have the funds to pay the order then you can be sent to prison in default of payment and still owe the money in addition.

 At Whiterose Blackmans Solicitors we have expert crime solicitors who are experienced in dealing with cases involving confiscation orders under the Proceeds of Crime Act 2002 (POCA).
 We are often asked to take over cases after a conviction so that we can deal with the confiscation proceedings.
 Our reputation in this area is growing and we are often recommended by those we are already representing.
 We have experience in civil liberties matters and human rights.